0xNickSecurity/Pythaes/README.md

 ## Introduction

-Project Name is a brief description of what your project does.
-It provides an overview of the main features and functionalities.
+This project is a simple encryption tool named "PYTHAES" (acronym for "PYThon Highly Advanced Encryption Standard") and offers various standard encryption features.
+NOTE: the tool is still in beta version and new features will probably be released in the future.

 ## Features

+### Encryption
-- **Feature 1**: Brief description of feature 1.
+- **Feature 1**: encrypt a phrase.
-- **Feature 2**: Brief description of feature 2.
+- **Feature 2**: encrypt a whole directory.
-- **Feature 3**: Brief description of feature 3.
+- **Feature 3**: encrypt a whole directory with his subdirectories.

+### Decryption
+- **Feature 4**: decrypt a phrase
+- **Feature 5**: decrypt a whole directory
+- **Feature 6**: decrypt a whole directory with his subdirectories.

 ## Installation